 Billion Baby Turtles New Initiative Fund

 Billion Baby Turtles has partnered with the J Berman Memorial Foundation to offer grants to innovative sea turtle conservation programs.
 Priority will be given to nesting beach conservation programs that are early stage and have clear conservation outcomes for priority species though we will also consider new and innovative outreach and educational programs with clear results.
 Funding will be offered for projects for up to 3 years, renewed annually based on achieving pre-determined metrics.
-The first round of grants will be limited to Latin America with the possibility of opening to other regions in future years.

-- Pre-proposals will be accepted until March 1st, 2017.
+Pre-proposals will be accepted until January 15th, 2019.
 Download the pre-proposal form below.

-- Applicants will be notified by March 15th about submitting a full proposal.
+Applicants will be notified by February 15th about submitting a full proposal.
 Up to five projects will be selected for full proposals.

-- Full proposals will be due by April 8th, 2017.
+Full proposals will be due by March 15th, 2019.

-Final decisions will be made by mid-May.
+Final decisions will be made by April 15th, 2019.

 Grants may be renewed upon completion of reporting and depending upon successful completion of project deliverables.

 To submit: Send pre-proposals and budgets to email@example.com.

-- Projects must be available for site visits during nesting season.
+Projects must be available for site visits during nesting season.

-- Projects will be required to provide mid-term reports halfway during the nesting season and a final report after completion of the nesting season.
+Projects will be required to provide mid-term reports halfway during the nesting season and a final report after completion of the nesting season.

-- Proposals will be accepted in English or Spanish (Spanish pre-proposal available below).
+Proposals will be accepted in English or Spanish (Spanish pre-proposal available below).

-- Non-profit conservation organizations are eligible; this opportunity is not open for individuals or scientific research.
+Non-profit conservation organizations are eligible; this opportunity is not open for individuals or scientific research.

 Priority will be given to projects conserving critically endangered sea turtle species (hawksbills and Kemp’s ridleys) but endangered sea turtle species will also be considered (green turtles), as well as the critically endangered Eastern Pacific leatherback population.